Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery

 Neighborhood-based methods predict the interactions of test drugs (S2) or test targets (S3) by aggregating the interaction profiles of their neighbors \citep{Yamanishi2008PredictionSpaces, vanLaarhoven2013PredictingProfile, Ezzat2017Drug-targetFactorization}.
 The major limitation of these methods is that they cannot directly predict interactions between test drugs and test targets (S4), as interactions between test drugs (targets) and their neighbors are unavailable in the training set.
 To overcome this drawback of existing methods, we propose WkNN.

 WkNN employs the prediction function of WKNKN \citep{Ezzat2017Drug-targetFactorization} to deal with S2 and S3 because of its simplicity and efficacy.
 WkNN is a lazy learning method that does not have any specific training phase.
-Given a drug $d_u$ and a target $t_v$, WkNN predicts their interaction profiles based on the interactions of either $k$ nearest drugs of $d_u$ or $k$ nearest targets of $t_v$ as follows:
+Given a test drug-target pair $(d_u,t_v)$ belonging to the prediction setting S2 or S3, WkNN predicts their interaction profiles based on the interactions of either $k$ nearest training drugs of $d_u$ or $k$ nearest training targets of $t_v$ as follows: